tyconsulting/blog.tyang.github.io/_posts/2017/2017-03-03-using-azure-key-vault-as-the-password-repository-for-you-and-your-team.md

 <a href="http://blog.tyang.org/wp-content/uploads/2017/03/image-3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/03/image_thumb-3.png" alt="image" width="602" height="228" border="0" /></a>

-<strong><span style="color: #ff0000;">Note:</span></strong> It is by design that this app does not use any existing key vaults that you may already have in your subscription.
+>**Note:** It is by design that this app does not use any existing key vaults that you may already have in your subscription.
 You have to create a new one.
 Any existing key vaults that are not created by this app will not appear on the list for you to choose.

 ### Creating Profile to store settings

-In order to make you access this key vault as fast as possible in the future, the first thing I’d suggest you to do is to select option 4 and save the Azure subscription Id and Key Vault name in your profile. this profile is stored in Windows Registry under HKEY_CURRENT_USER\SOFTWARE\TYConsulting\AzureKeyVaultPasswordRepo\Profiles\&lt;your Azure account name&gt;.
+In order to make you access this key vault as fast as possible in the future, the first thing I’d suggest you to do is to select option 4 and save the Azure subscription Id and Key Vault name in your profile. this profile is stored in Windows Registry under HKEY_CURRENT_USER\SOFTWARE\TYConsulting\AzureKeyVaultPasswordRepo\Profiles\<your Azure account name>.

 <a href="http://blog.tyang.org/wp-content/uploads/2017/03/image-4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/03/image_thumb-4.png" alt="image" width="547" height="361" border="0" /></a>